okami101/vuetify-admin/docs/guide/tutorial.md

 ![relationships](/assets/tutorial/relationships.png)

-:::tip RELATIONSHIP IN SHOW PAGE
+::: details RELATIONSHIP IN SHOW PAGE
 Use the `include` property on global resource object descriptor to define it globally.
 It will be used as default for all `GET` based method for data fetching. `VaList` will use it as well if not defined, but it still can be overridden.

 **`src/resources/index.js`**